jarlold/porthack/README.md

 things without an `[X]` next to them are planned.

  -> Nmap vulners scan [X]
+    --> Regex and cache which services are on which ports.
  -> put the CVEs into metasploit [X]
     --> bring up CVEs (selector menu?)
  -> If port 80 [X]